-El Paso Energy Partners Company, our sole general partner and an indirect wholly-owned subsidiary of El Paso Energy, manages our activities and conducts wholly-owned substitity of El raso Energy, manages our activities and conducts our business.
+El Paso Energy Partners Company, our sole general partner and an indirect wholly-owned subsidiary of El Paso Energy, manages our activities and conducts our business.
 Through our general partner, we utilize the employees of, and management services provided by, El Paso Energy and its affiliates under a management agreement.
 The following chart depicts our ownership structure after giving effect to the transactions described in this prospectus supplement.

-Chart
+[Chart]